edbecnel/RotoRouterPhaser/RotoRouter-Rules.md

    - **Move** one of your tokens along connected tracks to any reachable empty cell.
 4. **End Turn**.

+### Visual Aids

+- **Last-placed highlight:** on your turn, your most recent placement is outlined with a subtle cyan glow.
+- **AI move preview:** on AI turns, the chosen placement/rotation cell flashes briefly before the commit.

 ## Forced Play Rules

 - **3 Skipped Tracks**: If you skip 3 track cards in a row, on your **next turn** you must **Draw and Place** the card drawn (if legal).
 Bottom and End Turn are disabled until you place it.